A Reproducible and Fair Evaluation of Partition-aware Collaborative Filtering: Experimental Setup

 \section{Experimental Setup}

 ~ Our experimental procedure has two phases.
 First, we conduct a replicability study to validate the original findings.
-We initially ran a series of replicability tests on the datasets they used: \textit{Amazon-CDs}~\cite{DBLP:conf/sigir/McAuleyTSH15}, \textit{Gowalla}~\cite{DBLP:conf/kdd/ChoML11}, \textit{Yelp2018}~\cite{DBLP:conf/isspit/KronmuellerCHD18}, and \textit{Douban}~\cite{DBLP:conf/cikm/ShiZLYYW15}.
+We initially ran a series of replicability tests on the datasets used in the original FPSR study: \textit{Amazon-CDs}~\cite{DBLP:conf/sigir/McAuleyTSH15}, \textit{Gowalla}~\cite{DBLP:conf/kdd/ChoML11}, \textit{Yelp2018}~\cite{DBLP:conf/isspit/KronmuellerCHD18}, and \textit{Douban}~\cite{DBLP:conf/cikm/ShiZLYYW15}.
+Dataset statistics are reported in~\Cref{stats}.
 We follow as closely as possible the authors' FPSR setup: we used the original data splits and the hyperparameters reported in their public repository\footnote{https://github.com/Joinn99/FPSR}.
 The situation is more heterogeneous for the two FPSR+ variants.
 For FPSR+$_D$, the authors released an implementation limited to experiments on only one dataset, which hinders broader reproducibility.
 However, we have experimentally observed its hyperparameters coincide with those of FPSR, apart from the introduction of an additional fixed-value parameter.
 In contrast, no implementation was provided for FPSR+$_F$ variant.
-Based on the methodological details in the original article, we developed our own implementation, enabling us to reproduce the experimental results with reasonable effort.
-We contacted the authors, but unfortunately, they did not respond to us, and we are unable to address this lack of details.
+Based on the methodological details in the original article, we developed our own implementation, enabling us to reproduce the experimental results with a standard implementation effort.
+We contacted the original authors; however, we did not receive a response, and we are unable to address this lack of details.
 More details are explained in \Cref{sec:replicability_section}.

 For the next phase, we adopted a new and consistent data splitting and evaluation protocol for the same four datasets that were previously mentioned.
 We employed a user-based hold-out splitting strategy for all datasets.
 For each user, 15\% of their interactions were randomly sampled to create the test set.
-Subsequently, from the remaining interactions, another 15\%for each user were sampled to form the validation set.
+Subsequently, from the remaining interactions, another 15\% for each user were sampled to form the validation set.
 The remaining interactions constituted the training set.
 For these main tests, accuracy was assessed using Recall and nDCG at $K=\{10, 20\}$.
 All experiments were conducted using Elliot~\cite{elliot}.